Cleopatra: ritratto di un'assassina | Alessandro Barbero

 author image

-@kishannaconandoyle1907 Said: 3 Days 2 Hours 38 Minutes ago
+@kishannaconandoyle1907 Said: 1 Months 11 Days 8 Hours 12 Minutes ago

 Diciamo che hanno un po' aggiustato la coperta però è stato piacevole guardare questo documentario.
 Grazie professore! ❤